xprt64/mongolina-js/Readme.md

 });
 ```

-This can be very easy a microservice, with the purpose of keeping a CQRS Readmodel up-to-date.
-You can also put a HTTP interface in front of
+This can be very easy a microservice, with the purpose of keeping a CQRS ReadModel up-to-date.
-it in order to handle queries from clients.
+You can also put a HTTP interface in front of it in order to handle queries from clients.

-This Readmodel-updater runs continuously until is stopped, by fetching the old events and by tailing the new events.
+This ReadModel-updater runs continuously until it is stopped, by fetching the old events
+and by tailing the new events.

-You can run this example in a Docker container:
+You can run this example with the following command:

 ```bash
 CONNECT_STRING="mongodb://someUser:somePassword@eventStore:27017/eventStore" OPLOG_CONNECT_STRING="mongodb://someUser:somePassword@eventStore:27017/local" node simple-readmodel.js
 ```

-## Listening to multiple Event stores
+## Listening to multiple Event Stores

-If your Readmodel-updater needs events from multiple Event stores, you can use `connectMultipleEventStores` which returns
+If your ReadModel-updater needs events from multiple Event Stores, you can use `connectMultipleEventStores` which returns
 a Promise that resolve to multiple EventStores, after all the connections are successful.

 ```javascript